When your business is starting out, you often need capital up front to buy profit-making assets.

 Asset finance is a type of instalment loan that uses a business’s assets as security.
 The loan is typically structured over period of 60 to 72 months, and requires fixed monthly instalments.

-Examples of assets are vehicles, trucks or buses, as well as equipment and machinery, that have a secondhand market.
-This is includes most ‘yellow goods’ and specialist medical equipment.
+Examples of assets are vehicles, trucks or buses, as well as equipment and machinery, that have a second-hand market.
+This includes most ‘yellow goods’ and specialist medical equipment.